govuk-one-login/mobile-ios-networking/README.md

 # Networking

-Implementation of Networking client and Mock Networking client.
+Implementation of a Networking client and Mock Networking client module.
+Also a Token Generation module.

 ## Installation